ZhuoxiChen09/spotify-popularity-prediction/README.md

 # spotify-popularity-prediction

-Machine learning project comparing KNN regression models to predict song popularity rankings using streaming platform metrics.
-Features systematic model evaluation, cross-validation, and bias-variance analysis.
+Machine learning project comparing KNN regression models to predict song popularity rankings using streaming platform metrics, with systematic model evaluation and bias-variance analysis.

-## Project Overview
+## Overview

-This project analyzes the relationship between quantitative music metrics (streams, playlist counts, track scores, etc.) and overall song popularity.
-Through systematic model comparison, the optimal KNN configuration is identified to predict a song's "All Time Rank" based on its quantitative features.
+This project analyzes the relationship between quantitative music metrics (streams, playlist counts, track scores) and overall song popularity.
+Through systematic model comparison, the optimal KNN configuration is identified to predict a song's ranking based on its quantitative features.

 ## Objectives